denisbulakh/demo_project/README.md

 make down
 ```

-The last command can be used to shutdown the test application locally.
+The last command can be used to shutdown the test application locally